- Workers Comp Statistical Significance Better Known As The Benchmark

 - Loss Triangles – added in to keep the actuaries happy

 Hang in there with me.
-This article will not cause too much pain.
+This article will not cause you too much pain.
 The Excel formula name appears below the title if you wish to reference what Microsoft says about each of the statistical tests.
 You must have the Data Analysis Toolpak installed to use any of the Excel functions.

 Regression and Stepwise Regression